workkkfor2012/gemini-coder/README.md

 Prompts with context and instructions can be copied to clipboard or sent directly to any supported chatbot.

-**Apply Chat Response** is a smart tool that automatically integrates multi-file changes with the codebase by modyfing exisitng files or creating new ones.
+**Apply chat response from clipboard** is a smart tool that automatically integrates multi-file changes with the codebase by modyfing exisitng files or creating new ones.
 Works with chat responses in three edit formats: truncated, whole and diff.

 ### Supported chatbots